 “What do you mean?”

 “I was fifteen, too, Kissy.
-He’s going to have more opportunities for mischief than every other teenager in the universe.”
+He’s going to have more opportunities for mischief than every other teenager in the Universe.”
 I shake my head.
 “If I survive this adventure, please remind me not to do this again.
 Now go finish the fitting.
 Practice starts in a couple hours.”

 “So soon?”